-Following the sale of the majority of the Loans and advances to customers to the SPE on the 19th January 2023 the Company will continue to service these mortgages receiving an arms length service fee from the SPE.
-On the remaining Loans and advances to customers the Company continues to administer them as per Group's existing practice.
+Following the sale of the majority of the loans and advances to customers to the SPE in 2023 the Company will continue to service these mortgages receiving an arms length service fee from the SPE.
+On the remaining loans and advances to customers the Company continues to administer them as per Group's existing practice.